Skip to main content

 Handoffs

-Control transfers to the target, ideal for full task delegation and specialization.
+Control transfers to the target, ideal for full task transfer and specialization.
 Powered by SendMessageHandoff + OpenAI SDK.

 Understanding the Two Paradigms